tjaffri/q-promise/README.md

 > ES6 promise enabled node module for the Holy Quran.
 Uses the Tanzil corpus: http://tanzil.net.

-## Quick Start
+## Using this Module

-For more detailed documentation, and code samples for how to use this module, please visit: https://axis-tip.github.io/quran-promise/.
+For detailed documentation, and code samplesm for how to use this module in your app or service please visit: https://axis-tip.github.io/quran-promise/.

-## Developing
+## Developing this Module

 The rest of this `README` describes how you can clone this repo to get the source to develop/test locally.
 Contributions are very welcome!